 While the wildlife is, well, wild and does what it wants, common animals include parrot fish, butterfly fish, trigger fish, jacks, cornet fish, mullet, millet seed fish, eels, turtles, and sea urchins.
 Who knows what you may see!
-A fellow hubber has a fantastic guide to Hawaiian reef fish you can use to discover some of the animals you could encounter.

 If the rocks and potential current worry you, visit the tidal pools next door.
 If you're standing at Shark's Cove looking towards the ocean, the tidal pools are located directly to the left.
 These tidal pools are perfect for children and less-confident swimmers.